How to Disable SELinux on CentOS 7

 SELinux status: disabled

-In this tutorial, you learned how to permanently disable SELinux on a CentOS 7 machine.
+In this tutorial, you learned how to permanently disable SELinux on CentOS 7 systems.

-You may wish to visit the CentOS SELinux guide and learn more about the powerful features of SELinux.
+You should also visit the CentOS SELinux guide and learn more about the powerful features of SELinux.